Charles M. Falco

 Charles M. Falco (born August 17, 1948) is an American experimental physicist and an expert on the magnetic and optical properties of thin film materials.

 Biography

+Falco earned his Ph.D. at the University of California, Irvine in 1974 and spent the next eight years in the Solid State Sciences Division at Argonne National Laboratory, then joined the University of Arizona in 1982 as a Professor of Physics and Optical Sciences.
+He spent sabbaticals at the University of Paris in 1979 and 1986, and at the RWTH Aachen in 1989.
+The university awarded him with the UA Chair of Condensed Matter Physics in 1998, and he became Professor Emeritus in 2018.
+He supervised 19 Ph.D. dissertations and eight M.S. theses while at the university.

-Falco earned his Ph.D. at the University of California, Irvine in 1974 and spent the next eight years at Argonne National Laboratory before joining the University of Arizona in 1982 as a Professor of Optical Sciences.
-In 1989, he received the Alexander von Humboldt Foundation Senior Distinguished U.S. Scientist Award, and in 1998 was awarded the UA Chair of Condensed Matter Physics.
-Falco, a Fellow of the American Physical Society, the Institute of Electrical and Electronics Engineers (IEEE), the Optical Society of America, and the Society of Photo-optical Instrumentation Engineers (SPIE) has published more than 250 scientific manuscripts, most of which are related to physical properties of materials produced by Molecular Beam Epitaxy (MBE), co-edited two books, has seven U.S. patents, and has given more than 250 invited talks on his research at conferences and research institutions in 25 countries.
+Falco was an officer of the American Physical Society, has served on the committees of 45 international conferences, editorial boards of ten journals, and review panels for the Army Research Office, Department of Energy, National Research Council, National Science Foundation, and Office of Naval Research.
+His scientific awards include: Industrial Research 100, 1977; Technology 100, 1971; Alexander von Humboldt Foundation Senior U.S. Distinguished Scientist, 1989; UA Chair of Condensed Matter Physics, 1998; Leading Edge Researcher, 2009; and Dwight Nicholson Medal of the American Physical Society, 2015.
+He was elected Fellow of the American Physical Society, Institute of Electrical and Electronics Engineers (IEEE), International Academy of Artificial Intelligence Sciences, Optical Society of America (Optica), and Society of Photo-optical Instrumentation Engineers (SPIE), has published 290 scientific manuscripts on the superconductive, magnetic, and optical properties of thin film materials and on image analysis, ten book chapters, co-edited two books, holds seven U.S. patents, and given more than 400 invited talks on his research at conferences and research institutions in 32 countries.